carbon-language/carbon-lang/docs/design/README.md

 > -   Proposal
 >     [#285: if/else](https://github.com/carbon-language/carbon-lang/pull/285)

 `if` and `else` provide conditional execution of statements.
-It consists of:
+An `if` statement consists of:

--   An `if` introducer followed by a condition in parenthesis.
+-   An `if` introducer followed by a condition in parentheses.
 If the condition evaluates to `true`, the block following the condition is executed, otherwise it is skipped.
 -   This may be followed by zero or more `else if` clauses, whose conditions are